thematicmathematics/MIST---Astro-Tool/README.md

 **Status:** v1.0 (Stable Source Code)

 ## 🌌 About the Project
-**M.I.S.T** is an open-source tool developed to analyze the light curves of eclipsing binary stars, automatically detect their minimum times, and generate data for O-C (Open-C) analyses.
+**M.I.S.T** is an open-source tool developed to analyze the light curves of eclipsing binary stars, automatically detect their minimum times, and generate data for O-C (Observed minus Calculated) analyses.
 It combines both classical methods and modern data processing processes in a single interface:
 * **Kwee-van Woerden (KvW) Method**
 * **Parabolic Fitting Method**